-This egg drop soup is easy, authentic, and ready in 15 minutes!
+This restaurant style egg drop soup is easy, authentic, and ready in 15 minutes!
 Made with fresh eggs, chicken stock, and corn.
 An authentic restaurant style egg drop soup!

-This easy and authentic egg drop soup is a delicious Asian soup that’s ready in only 15 minutes!
+This restaurant style egg drop soup is an easy, delicious Asian soup that's ready in only 15 minutes!
 Made with delicate ribbons of egg, sweet corn, diced carrots, and a hint of garlic and ginger.

-It’s the perfect restaurant style egg drop soup with corn.
-The corn adds a bit of sweetness and texture which is a great addition to this soup.
+What makes this restaurant style egg drop soup is how the egg ribbons are created.
+It's all about the technique when adding the eggs and how you swirl the soup.
+Adding the corn adds a bit of sweetness and texture which is a great addition to this soup.